 Ultimately, unlike 401(k)s and healthcare, many millennial-coveted values, such as “community” and “personal development” don’t have easy implementation mechanisms.
 As such, employers have responded to millennial cries for “more” with shiny perks (think ping-pong tables, Kombucha on-tap, and “unlimited” vacation that no one feels comfortable taking).
 The war for talent has driven companies to double-down on these flashy benefits to attract the best young workers.

 Ultimately, we’ve maxed out on frivolous perks.
 In fact, companies are now offering so many perks that a new segment of perk management and customization platforms have emerged to service this market.
-Compt, Cherry, and Zestful are great examples of companies in this space.
+Compt and Cherry are great examples of companies in this space.

 While there is value in customizable perk packages, if you consider what employers are looking to achieve through offering perks – increased worker productivity, engagement, happiness, and ultimately attrition mitigation – there isn’t meaningful data to suggest that an abundance of perks facilitates this objective.
 As such, I believe we’re amid a transition from perks to meaningful benefits and offerings that fundamentally enhance the employee experience in new ways.

 Startups are delivering the future of work.

 Underscore is interested in how the workplace experience is transforming, particularly with the rise of data, digitization, and remoteness, and we are excited to meet the startups shaping this shift.
 This excitement led to Underscore’s investment in LearnLux, which is tackling financial wellness for the modern workplace.
 LearnLux is among the startups who have identified employers’ needs to think differently about attracting and retaining millennials.